 Finding your next senior role can take longer than you might think…

 How long will your executive job search take?
 How long does it take to find a job?
-The truth is, it depends on so many different factors:
+The truth is, it depends on so many different factors.
+The average time it takes to find a job depends on the following:

 - Time of year